lesliejpatino/LP-React-Portfolio/README.md

 # Leslie Patino | Full Stack Web Developer Portfolio

 [Welcome to my portfolio,](https://lesliejpatino.github.io/LP-React-Portfolio/) I'm glad you're here!
-In this version of my portfolio, you're going to find a single page React application that was created using React, React DOM, and Bootstrap.
+In this version of my portfolio, you're going to find a single page application that was created using React, React DOM, and Bootstrap.

 ## Table of Contents
 * [Demo](#demo)